 One thing I try (emphasis on the word try) to do is pack light, and the first step is to pack things you can wear multiple times.
 If you have to pack light, think about bringing a shawl or different jewelry to make it look and feel like you’re wearing a different outfit.
 No one will ever know that shirt was from yesterday…

 There will be laundry available almost anywhere, so don’t worry about having to wear something 3 times.

 If you’re pinching pennies, wash your clothing in the shower with you and hang it out to dry.

-*Disclaimer: As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
-This blog post contains affiliate and referral links.
-This means I may earn a small commission so that I may fund my travel obsession and continue producing content for you!
+*Disclaimer: This blog post contains affiliate and referral links.
+This means I may earn a small commission at no extra cost to you, so that I may fund my travel obsession and continue producing content for you!
 I never recommend anything that I don’t personally use or stand behind.

 I’ve laid out some packing ideas below, but seasons change, so adjust accordingly.

 Tips before you start: Roll your clothes, and stuff them inside shoes/pockets.
 It allows more space for other necessities!